tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 title: Cybersecurity Risk
 ---

-I&#39;ve been contemplating Cybersecurity risk lately.
-Mostly shower thoughts.
-But I believe there are a lot of traps and misconceptions on the matter and I wanted to quickly go over some of those here…
+Wanted to discuss some shower thoughts I've had around Cybersecurity risk.
+I believe there are a lot of traps and misconceptions on the matter so let's quickly go over some of those…

 First, the simplest formula: